LAYOUT FACTS

 TRAIN OPERATIONS

-A large staging area at one end of the layout incorporates a wye for turning locomotives.
+A 5-track staging area at one end of the layout incorporates a wye for turning locomotives.
 There is a division classification yard at the other end, with a loop for turning trains.
-A vintage computer-simulated centralized traffic control system (CTC) controls signals and routes, and is used to manage all mainline traffic.
+A JMRI computer-simulated centralized traffic control system (CTC) controls signals and routes, and is used to manage all mainline traffic.
 Crews communicate between the dispatcher and yardmaster directly or by using a dedicated wireless telephone system.

 JMRI OperationsPro is used for car forwarding, with some manifests and switch lists generated live during an operating session.
 MR SLAM FORMATTER is used to format and print PDF manifests and switch lists.
+Car cards & waybills are not used.

 A crew of 7 operators is optimal for a full session.
 There are local trains, mixed freights and yard transfers transporting grain, cement, farm machinery, trailers, beer, steel, and many other commodities.